ramazu/ramazu/README.md

 Other things:
 - 🍣 I'm an amateur sushi chef.
-- 🎨 I've dabbled in pretty much everything from logos and apparel, to building out random web apps.
 - 🎮 Previously, I was a Product Design Director at Xbox working on game dev tools.
 - ✍🏼 I enjoy writing about my successes and failures.
 Here is[ a sample](https://uxdesign.cc/5-tips-to-design-meaningful-product-features-with-speed-and-efficiency-3222d8f728d6).